Q: What is AWS IoT SiteWise?

 A: Before using a SiteWise Monitor web application, your edge devices and equipment must be configured to send data to AWS IoT SiteWise.
 If edge data is stored in on-premises historians, then AWS IoT SiteWise software can be run on an edge gateway to transmit data to AWS.
 If edge data is transmitted to AWS IoT Core using the MQTT protocol, then AWS IoT SiteWise must be selected as the destination endpoint in the Rules Engine.
 Once data is flowing to AWS, digital models of edge devices and equipment must be created in AWS IoT SiteWise.
 Finally, you will have to link the equipment data ingested into AWS IoT SiteWise to the asset models created and instantiate the models that represent the actual edge devices and equipment.
-SiteWise Monitor uses AWS Single Sign On (SSO) to enable users to sign in with their corporate identity.
-To enable this, you must connect your corporate identity provider to AWS SSO.
+SiteWise Monitor uses AWS IAM Identity Center (successor to AWS SSO) to enable users to sign in with their corporate identity.
+To enable this, you must connect your corporate identity provider within IAM Identity Center.

 Q: How do I setup SiteWise Monitor?